Alasdair Óg of Islay: Clann Somhairle kin-strife

 In the second letter, Alasdair Óg again appealed to the English Crown, complaining that he faced a united front from Donnchadh, Lachlann, Ruaidhrí, and the Comyns.
-According Alasdair Óg, the men of Lochaber had sworn allegiance to Lachlann and Donnchadh.
+According to Alasdair Óg, the men of Lochaber had sworn allegiance to Lachlann and Donnchadh.
 In one instance Alasdair Óg reported that, although he had been able to force Lachlann's supposed submission, he was thereupon attacked by Ruaidhrí.
 Alasdair Óg further related a specific expedition in which he pursued his opponents to the Comyn stronghold of Inverlochy Castle—the principal fortress in Lochaber—where he was unable to capture—but nevertheless destroyed—two massive galleys which he described as the largest warships in the Western Isles.
 Alasdair Óg also reported that, on account of the steward's disloyalty to the king, he seized control of the castle and barony of "Glasrog" (probably Glassary).
 There is only one other reference to a castle in the barony of Glassary—presumably Fincharn Castle—in 1374.
 How the steward came to hold any authority in these Argyllian lands is uncertain.
 One possibility is that he capitalised upon the conflict between Clann Domhnaill and Clann Dubhghaill.
 In any event, much like in the first letter, Alasdair Óg called upon the English king for financial support in combating his mounting opponents.
 Specifically, he reminded the English Crown that he had received nothing of the £500 that he had been promised the year before, nor had he received any revenue from his duties as bailiff.

 Alasdair Óg's dispatches seem to show that Lachlann and Ruaidhrí were focused upon seizing control of Skye and Lewis and Harris from the absentee Earl of Ross.
 Whilst the first communiqué reveals that the initial assault upon the islands concerned pillage, the second letter appears to indicate that the islands were subjected to further invasions by Clann Ruaidhrí, suggesting that the acquisition of these islands was the family's goal.
 The bitter strife between Clann Ruaidhrí and Clann Domhnaill depicted by these letters seems to indicate that both kindreds sought to capitalise on the earl's absence, and that both families sought to incorporate the islands into their own lordships.
 In specific regard to Clann Ruaidhrí, it is likely this kindred's campaigning was an extension of the conflict originating from the creation of the shrievalty of Skye.
 The correspondence also reveals that the Lachlann and Ruaidhrí were able to split their forces and operate somewhat independently of each other.
 Although Alasdair Óg was evidently able to overcome one of the brothers at a time, he was nevertheless vulnerable to a counterattack from the other.